holepunchto/pear-docs/cli.md

 ## `pear info <key>`

-Prints metadata of a Pear project, such as name, channel, and release version, by looking up the key.
+Retrieves and displays metadata for a Pear project, such as name, channel, and release version, by referencing the key.

 | Flag   | Description                                   |
 | ------ | --------------------------------------------- |